Six Act Two-Goal Novel Outline Antagonists Plot The Line Storyboarding Your Scenes Four Levels of 3Pov Narrative

-Writer Reviews of Author Salon - Algonkian Novel Writing Program
+Writer Reviews of Author Salon and The Algonkian Novel Writing Program

 "Through the work involved in ACT ZERO, I've become a believer in backstory.
 The going has been challenging--at first, I worried that I didn't have time to write anecdotes that may or may not come into the book.
 But then the effort paid in spades when I saw a significant opportunity (through one of those anecdotes) to deepen the inner conflict of the main character and allow for a link to the antagonist that I would never have imagined without this intense groundwork.

 The Sympathetic Character Factors in the Hook, forced me to more closely examine my protagonist.
 She was/is a sympathetic character to me, but the assignment requires that I articulate and then give evidence that reflects sympathetic character traits.
 Again, that work resulted in a richer grab; this facet of the program has helped me create stronger main and supporting characters."

 - Janet Zupan - Algonkian Novel Writing Program Review

 - Lois Gordon - Algonkian Novel Writing Program Review

 - Brittany Hughes - Algonkian Novel Writing Program Review